emsrn/a4-portail-coulissant/README.md

 * detect obstacle presence with IR and PIR sensors
 * read pushed buttons and limit switches modules' states
 * turn on/off the IR emitter and LED
 * control the gate's opening and closing
+* measure current/voltage using a wattmeter

 ### Hardware required
 * BBC micro:bit